Oklahoma Federal Criminal Defense Lawyers

 It's important to note that the court must order all bonds before the clerk's office can accept them, and all criminal bonds must be posted in cash.

 At the conclusion of a criminal case, an order requesting the refund of cash bail must be prepared for the Judge who presided over the matter's signature.
-As a matter of course, cash bail is refunded with a request.
+As a matter of course, cash bail is refunded upon request.

 Upon receipt of a signed order from the Judge, the Financial Administrator will issue a treasury check for the refund of cash bail as directed in the court order.

-Sureties used on federal bonds must be on the Department of the Treasury's listing of approved sureties.
+Sureties used on federal bonds must be listed on the Department of the Treasury's approved list of sureties.
 The agent appointed by the surety must have a valid power of attorney filed with the court.

-The following quick overview should give you some context and understanding of how the court is structured and enable you to make informed choices regarding your defense.
+The following brief overview should provide some context and understanding of how the court is structured, enabling you to make informed choices regarding your defense.

 What is the Jurisdiction of the Northern District?

-While it covers the smallest geographical territory among the other federal court districts in the state, the U.S. District Court for the Northern District of Oklahoma has a busy caseload, covering the populous Tulsa Metro Area along with the northeast corner of the state.
+While it covers the smallest geographical territory among the other federal court districts in the state, the U.S. District Court for the Northern District of Oklahoma has a busy caseload, encompassing the populous Tulsa Metro Area, as well as the northeast corner of the state.
 Its jurisdiction includes the following 11 counties:

 As a federal district court, the Northern District handles cases that fall under federal jurisdiction within its range.

-It's important to note that this court does not handle cases related to violations of state and local laws, which fall under the Oklahoma court system.
+It's essential to note that this court does not handle cases related to violations of state and local laws, which fall under the jurisdiction of the Oklahoma court system.

 The U.S. District Court for the Northern District of Oklahoma is headquartered in Tulsa, Oklahoma.
 The main courthouse is located in the Page Belcher Federal Building on W. 4th Street, with a secondary location on Boulder Avenue.